Just so you know - This is an invited review, ok? Please find my disclaimers, as follows:

 The simple flavours of the fresh seafood, and variety of sweet and savoury accompaniments went very well with this stronger Chardonnay.
 I found it more robust than other Chardonnays I have tasted, with delicious citrus and oak tones.

 - 3rd Course: Farmed Quail with Crusted Almond, Ernest Soulard Foie Gras Escalopes, Caramelized Red Cherry and Seafood Ginger Sauce

 Matched with a 2009 Dizzy 201 ‘Vintage Reserve’ Shiraz Cabernet

-A hearty course, the quail with its sticky, sweet yet crunchy coating was tasty, with an added decadent touch from the foie gras.
+A hearty course, as the quail had a lovely, sweet yet crunchy coating, and an added decadence from the foie gras.

-This needed a wine with character to pair it, and it came in the form of this delightful Shiraz blend which was not too spicy (balanced by the Cabernet?), slightly mineral-y, with mild tannins.
+This needed a wine with character to pair it, and it came in the form of this delightful Shiraz blend which was not too spicy (balanced by the Cabernet perhaps?), slightly mineral-y, with mild tannins.

 - 4th Course: grilled Australian grain-fed beef tenderloin, served with king mushroom, glazed turnip and marjoram with olive sauce